 In this tech era, social media seems to us the most convenient tool to convey our affection.
-Hearts, throbbing ones, hearts for eyes, broken hearts, teary eyes to convey empathy, those forwards on love and romance, those gifs, videos.
-We program our calendars to remember special occasions, use services to order online to surprise our loved ones with flowers, gifts, chocolates to show how much we care, but do we touch them every day?
+Hearts, throbbing ones, hearts for eyes, broken hearts, teary eyes to express empathy, those forwards on love and romance, those gifs, videos.
+We program our calendars to remember special occasions, use services to order online to surprise our loved ones with flowers, gifts, chocolates to show how much we care but do we touch them every day?
 Not the accidental brush when we pass the breakfast plate or when we try and squeeze through the narrow door or while we reach for the remote control together.
 I’m talking about hugs, even if short ones that convey affection and love and care.

 Touch releases oxytocin, the bliss hormone.
 Oxytocin acts like a psychological buffer, it naturally enhances a sense of optimism, trust, mastery and self-esteem!

-A recent study shows that we can identify other people’s basic emotions based on how they touch us, even when they are separated from us by a curtain.
+A recent study shows that we can identify other people’s underlying emotions based on how they touch us, even when they are separated from us by a curtain.
 Touch, according to psychologist Miriam Akhtar, activates the orbitofrontal cortex in the brain, which is linked to feelings of reward and empathy, making us more optimistic and less cynical or suspicious of others.

 Touch lowers blood pressure and cortisol.
-We have special nerve endings called C-tactile fibres that produce a feeling of calmness and well-being when stroked slowly and gently.
+We have specialised nerve endings called C-tactile fibres that produce a feeling of calmness and well-being when stroked slowly and gently.
 These C-tactile fibres are found over the arms, legs, back, and forehead, and explain why it can be so soothing to be touched in this way.

 Touch is the language of love, and it doesn’t require skill, or articulation or even convincing.
 It is a means and an end in itself.
 How many things are?

 Touch can be a small everyday pleasure, such as those enumerated by Divya Nair Hinge.
 A kind word, a gentle smile or a warm hug can make a big difference.
-Sometimes it can even change lives, like it did for the man in the video below:
+Sometimes it can even change lives as it did for the man in the video below: